elabor8/dockertalk/README.md

 Check Portainer and Vizualiser.

-## Exercise: Volumes - Handling application state in the cluster
+## (Optional) Exercise: Volumes - Handling application state in the cluster

 ### No volumes: Drain node, state is lost